 - Process for reviewing an external clinical practice guideline for endorsement

 - National Guidelines Clearinghouse is a resource for the public seeking evidence-based clinical practice guidelines.

 - Information about performance and quality measures can be obtained from the Agency for Health Care Research and Quality

 For non-evidence based AAOS statements please visit the web page for AAOS Position Statements.

-For more information about Evidence-Based Medicine, please contact Leeaht Gross, MPH, Evidence-Based Medicine Coordinator, Department of Research and Scientific Affairs, at email@example.com.
+For more information about Evidence-Based Medicine, please contact Kaitlyn Sevarino, Evidence-Based Quality and Value Coordinator, Department of Research and Scientific Affairs, at email@example.com.